Hunting Invasive, Green Iguanas with Pellet Rifles - Pervasive, Destructive & Surprisingly Tasty

 “Those iguanas are used to seeing people all day.
 Mostly, people ignore them, acting like they aren’t even there.
 We need to do that when we’re carrying a rifle,” explains Rondan.
 “Don’t slow down.
 Don’t look at the iguana or make eye contact.”

-Once you get within range, try to find something on which to rest your rifle, or a palm tree or street light to lean into.
+Once you get within range, try to find something on which to rest your rifle, or something to lean in to, such as a palm tree or street light.
 Set your crosshairs and shoot.

 We had challenging weather.
 Iguanas like warm, sunny days.
 An emerging cold front kept many of them in the trees.
 In a way, it was a bit like squirrel hunting.
 We maybe shot close to 100 between all of us, nothing remotely denting the population.